traverson/traverson/api.markdown

 Traverson API
 =============

 This is the reference documenation for the Traverson API.
 It is rather technical and concise.
-Also see the [readme](https://github.com/basti1302/traverson/blob/master/readme.markdown), which explains the concepts behind Traverson in greater depths and has a lot of examples for the various features.
+Also see the [user guide](https://github.com/basti1302/traverson/blob/master/user-guide.markdown), which explains the concepts behind Traverson in greater depths and has a lot of examples for the various features.

 Traverson
 ---------